HomeBTC / GBP • Cryptocurrency

 About Bitcoin

 Bitcoin is the first decentralized cryptocurrency.
 Based on a free-market ideology, bitcoin was invented in 2008 when an unknown entity published a white paper under the pseudonym of Satoshi Nakamoto.
 Use of bitcoin as a currency began in 2009, with the release of its open-source implementation.
-In 2021, El Salvador adopted it as legal tender.
-As bitcoin is pseudonymous, its use by criminals has attracted the attention of regulators, leading to its ban by several countries as of 2021.
+From 2021 to 2025, El Salvador adopted it as legal tender currency before revoking it.
+As bitcoin is pseudonymous, its use by criminals has attracted the attention of regulators, leading to its ban by several countries.

 Bitcoin works through the collaboration of computers, each of which acts as a node in the peer-to-peer bitcoin network.
 Each node maintains an independent copy of a public distributed ledger of transactions, called a blockchain, without central oversight.
 Transactions are validated through the use of cryptography, preventing one person from spending another person's bitcoin, as long as the owner of the bitcoin keeps certain sensitive data secret.